mzhou02/mzhou02.github.io/_posts/2025-10-22-gradient-of-thought.md

   <li><strong>Full-CoT:</strong> all reasoning and answer tokens were included in the training objective.</li>
 </ul>

-Each model was trained for 1 000 optimizer steps, sufficient to observe early-phase dynamics where most geometric effects.
+Each model was trained for 1000 optimizer steps, sufficient to observe early-phase dynamics where most geometric effects.
 During training, the following quantities were logged:
 <ul>
   <li>Gradient norms and their rolling variance (to track spike frequency and stability),</li>
   <li>Training loss (for convergence smoothness),</li>
   <li>Cosine similarity between consecutive gradients and an exponential moving average of past gradients (to measure local and global coherence), and</li>
-  <li>The largest eigenvalue of the Hessian, $\Lambda_{\text{max}}$​, estimated every 100 steps using the power-iteration method.</li>
+  <li>The largest eigenvalue of the Hessian, $\lambda_{\text{max}}$​, estimated every 100 steps using the power-iteration method.</li>
 </ul>

-The largest eigenvalue of the Hessian, $\Lambda_{\text{max}}$, serves as a practical proxy for the curvature of the loss surface: large eigenvalues indicate sharper, more unstable regions where gradients fluctuate rapidly, while smaller values correspond to flatter, better-conditioned areas that yield smoother updates and greater training stability.
+The largest eigenvalue of the Hessian, $\lambda_{\text{max}}$, serves as a practical proxy for the curvature of the loss surface: large eigenvalues indicate sharper, more unstable regions where gradients fluctuate rapidly, while smaller values correspond to flatter, better-conditioned areas that yield smoother updates and greater training stability.

 <br>
 <h1> Empirical Results </h1>